 18. Password Import

 The Password Import flag in Google Chrome allows users to import passwords from other browsers into Chrome.
-This can be useful if you’ve switched to Chrome from another browser and want to bring your passwords with you.
+This can be useful if you’ve switched to Chrome from another browser and want to bring your passwords to it.
 To use this feature, simply open Chrome’s settings, and click on Passwords followed by the Import button.
 You’ll then be prompted to select the browser from which you’d like to import your passwords.
 Note that this feature is only available in Chrome’s latest beta release, so you may need to update your browser before using it.

 URL: chrome://flags/#password-import